NEXCOM’s NEXT gen Scholars Program Support Students

 The Navy Exchange Service Command’s (NEXCOM) NEXT gen Scholars Program offers qualified students the opportunity to win $2,500, $1,500, $1,000 or $500 each quarter for earning good grades in school.
-NEXCOM is comprised of 16,000 personnel worldwide facilitating seven business lines, NEX retail stores, Navy Lodges, Navy Gateway Inns & Suites, Ships Store Program, Navy Clothing and Textile Research Facility, Uniform Program Management Office and Telecommunications Program Office.
-(U.S. Navy photo)
+The next drawing is at the end of March 2022.

+To enter the drawing, students must be full-time with a “B” grade point average equivalent or better, as determined by their school system.
+Homeschooled students can also qualify with acknowledgement that the student has a “B” average or equivalent record of accomplishment.

+Students must bring their current report card or other performance document to any NEX, fill out an entry card and have any documentation validated by an NEX associate.
+Once entered, the students will be given a coupon good for $10 off a one-time NEX purchase of $20 or more.

 |Date Taken: